 ‘Fear not, for behold, I bring you good news of great joy that will be for all the people.
 For unto you is born this day in the city of David a saviour, who is Christ the Lord’

 The Angel brings good news ‘for all the people’ which gives the lie to the assertion so often heard at this time of the year that ‘Christmas is for the children’.
 And the good news of great joy is that a saviour has been born.
-At Christmas, God became man and, born into poverty was given the name Jesus because he would ‘save his people from their sins’ [Matthew 1:21], came as a saviour but, remarkable though the fact that God should become a man is, in and of itself, Jesus’ birth achieved nothing.
-Yes he came as a saviour but, more importantly still, Jesus went on to secure the salvation he came to achieve.
-By living a perfect life, a life which God graciously credits us as having lived and thereby enabling him to count us righteous, and then dying in our place, bearing the punishment we deserve for our sinfulness, Jesus saves us from the wrath of God by satisfying God’s need for justice.
+At Christmas, God became man and, born into poverty was given the name Jesus because he would ‘save his people from their sins’ [Matthew 1:21], But remarkable though this is, Jesus’ birth, in and of itself, achieved nothing.
+More important than his arrival, Jesus went on to secure the salvation he had come to achieve.
+By living a perfect life, a life which God graciously credits us as having lived, and then dying in our place, bearing the punishment we deserve for our sinfulness, Jesus saves us from the wrath of God by satisfying God’s need for justice.
 At Christmas, forgetting the rescue that Jesus was sent by God to secure for us is as tragic, and foolish, as our delighting at the arrival of the fire brigade at our burning home and having no interest in them putting out the fire!

 But there’s more.
 It is not the arrival of the rescuer at Christmas that is the main thing.
 Nor is it our rescue itself that is the main thing.
-The main thing is what we are rescued for.
-And the thing that we are rescued for, mans chief end, is to glorify God and enjoy him for ever.
+The main thing is what we are rescued for namely to glorify God and enjoy him for ever.

 This life cannot satisfy – not ultimately.
-Sometimes it might seem to for a while but, sooner or later, its inability to do so is all too obvious – when life is hard and bad things happen to us, as to a greater or lesser extent they surely will for all of us, there is no pretending otherwise.
-Not even the very best of times can ultimately satisfy as even the most pleasant of days, when everything goes well for us, even those days come to an end.
-A year or three ago, Kaye and I had a great day out in London – we went on the London Eye and took a boat trip down the Thames, we visited the Houses of Parliament and took tea on the terrace there.
-And lastly, we went to the theatre and saw ‘The Lion King’ – you know the one, ‘Hakuna Matata’ and all that (It means, as you are probably aware ‘No worries’ – great little song but a facile philosophy for this life if it’s not grounded in anything that can relieve us of our anxieties).
-It was a genuinely lovely day but eventually, of course, it ended.
+Sometimes it might seem like it might, but, sooner or later, its inability to do so becomes all too obvious – when life is hard and bad things happen to us, as to a greater or lesser extent they surely will for all of us, there is no pretending otherwise.
+Not even the very best of times can ultimately satisfy as even the most pleasant of days, when everything goes well for us, will eventually come to an end.
+A year or six ago, Kaye and I had a great day out in London – we went on the London Eye and took a boat trip down the Thames, we visited the Houses of Parliament and took tea on the terrace there.
+And lastly, we went to the theatre and saw ‘The Lion King’ – you know the one, ‘Hakuna Matata’ and all that (It means, as you are probably aware ‘No worries’ – great little song but a facile philosophy for this life if it’s not grounded in anything that can genuinely relieve us of our anxieties).
+It was a really lovely day but eventually, of course, it ended.
 The day after the last door of our advent calendars are finally opened I hope we will all have a really lovely day celebrating Christmas with those we love most – but it will end.
 All good things do, inevitably so – it’s the nature of our human condition.
 Memento mori.
 So what are we to do?

 C.S.
 Lewis, author of the Chronicles of Narnia, wrote :